 If all of your reviews are written from accounts with profile images, and all reviews use perfect grammar, perfect capitalization, and all mention your business by name – there’s a very good chance the spam alarms are going to go off.
 This is a problem I see frequently – and was the problem for the client I mentioned at the beginning of this post.
 Some business owners are TOO good at coaching their customers on leaving a review for their business – This is what happened with my client.
 Ask for a Google review, but don’t over-coach your customers how to leave a review and never offer a pre-made review or a pre-made template for them to copy.

 21. Was the review written in third person?

 A reviewer is only allowed to review their own experience with your business.
-Reviews are not allowed to retell the experience of a friend, family member, or an story they read elsewhere.
-Only first person accounts are allowed in reviews.
+Reviews are not allowed to retell the experience of a friend, family member, or a story they read elsewhere.
+Only first-person accounts are allowed in reviews.
 The reviewer cannot leave a review on behalf of another person.

 22. Was the review “clean?”

 Profanity, hate speech, offensive language and personal attacks are not allowed in reviews.
 This type of content will definitely trigger the filters and the review will be removed.
 If there are reviews on your Google My Business page that contains any of this type of language, you should request to have the Google review removed ASAP.

 23. Are you offering incentives for customers to leave reviews?

 Do not offer discounts, coupons or free products to entice customers to leave you a review.
 If Google notices, you may lose all of your reviews.
 When you offer an incentive, you are more likely to receive a positive review, incorrectly skewing the results.
 Do not offer incentives for reviews.